mingliangzhang2018/PGPS/README.md

 pip install -r requirements.txt
 ```
 For all experiments, we use **one GTX-RTX GPU** or **two TITAN Xp GPUs** for training.

+## PGPS9K Dataset
+You could download the dataset from [Dataset Homepage](http://www.nlpr.ia.ac.cn/databases/CASIA-PGPS9K).

+In default, unzip the dataset file to the fold `./datasets`.

 ## Pre-training
 As to structural and semantic pre-training, you could train the language model from scratch at [here](https://github.com/mingliangzhang2018/PGPS-Pretraining), and we also provide the pre-trained language model `LM_MODEL.pth` at [BaiduYun link](https://pan.baidu.com/s/1dVdFCVVeXDORDe5q5xpbzw) (keyword: tkbd) or [GoogleDrive link](https://drive.google.com/file/d/1h4OPMSq71aneCRWwB7muRwdsClYwXE0V/view?usp=sharing).
 In default, unzip the file to the fold `./`.